ValeriyMaslenikov/tg-notify-deleted-messages/README.md

 ## Roadmap

+### Preload the history, when the application starts

+If you want to support the old messages, but you start this application recently, it'll be great, if it will preload the messages in the database once it starts.

 ### Instead of "Saved messages", send these messages to the private channel/bot

 It will allows us to receive notifications, when the message was deleted, instead of